 “Yes, sir!”
 The woman bobbed, writing furiously on the board, and scurried off.

 “You like to argue with your superiors, precious?
 We’ll see how long that lasts after facing down some real terrors.
 Those monsters from Udynea won’t show you mercy like I do.
-Now get up and get yourself clean.
+Now get up and get yourself cleaned.
 You want to help people live?
 You can by doing what you’re bred for.”

 By the time Dylan had staggered to his feet, the man Fetcher had previously spoken with appeared.
 He also held a board.
 Dylan eyed the paper clipped to it.
 What had the woman written?
 There was no question it was about him, but what?